cse4505-fl25-wustl/test_cases/box_packing/MixedMediumSameSize/LargeBox/Readme.txt

 3_4PerBox-3_6PerBox: We need 2 boxes as 3 canvas will fill 3/4 of one large box and the 3 paper prints have to go into another one.
 3_4PerBox-3_6PerBox: We need 2 boxes as 3 canvas will fill 3/4 of one large box and the 3 paper prints have to go into another one.

+*** How many of canvas, acoustic panels, paper print, glass fit in a large box?

 1. How much padding in a standard box (11")?
 How much padding in a large box (13")?

 2. Estimated width of each medium: